garrandall/popular-music-data/tracks/silly-deniece-williams.md

 Oh, love, oh, love, stop making a fool of me
 Oh, love, oh, love, stop making a fool of me

-Ooh, ooh, ooh, ooh, ooh...
+Oh, oh oohohohh.oh

-Silly of me to go around and brag about the love I found And say you're the best, well, I cant tell the rest AndfFoolish of me to tell them all that every night and day you call When you could care less
+Silly of me to go around and brag about the love I found And say you're the best, well, I can't tell the rest AndfFoolish of me to tell them all that every night and day you call When you could care less